Gibraltar: Cruise Ships Make Bunkers-only Calls

 Wednesday July 8, 2020

 Ships in the Gibraltar Strait.
-File image/Pixabay.
+File Image / Pixabay.

 Two cruise ships have made technical calls at the port of Gibraltar, the port authority has said.

-Explorer of the Seas and Jewel of the Seas docked at the port this week "to take bunkers, lubrication oils, fresh water, stores and provisions".
+Explorer of the Seas and Jewel of the Seas docked at the port this week "to take bunkers, lubrication oils, fresh water, stores and provisions."

 Under the government's coronavirus pandemic policy, crew members cannot disembark the ships nor can shore-based staff board during their stay.